arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 The flow sensor connected to the Portenta X8 captures flow rate readings and sends the data to Edge Impulse using the Edge Impulse Data Forwarder.
 This process allows real-time monitoring and labeling of flow patterns under different operating conditions.

-The data acquisition process consists of the following steps:

-1. Uploading the Arduino sketch on the Portenta X8’s M4 core to capture real-time flow rate readings.
-2. Initializing Edge Impulse Data Forwarder on the host system.
-3. Connecting the Portenta X8 to Edge Impulse for live data streaming.
-4. Setting up data labels corresponding to different flow states (stable, low, high, anomalous).
-5. Sampling flow rate data at 1Hz frequency and storing it in Edge Impulse.
-6. Organizing and labeling datasets for model training and evaluation.
+To collect training data, the Portenta X8 (or compatible Portenta family) continuously measures the real-time flow rate (L/min) from the sensor.
+It streams it to Edge Impulse via the Data Forwarder.

+The M4 Core captures sensor readings at a 1Hz sampling rate and sends them over serial output.
+These values are labeled as `Normal`, `Low`, `High` or `Anomalous`, providing a balanced dataset for training and validation.

-Once enough labeled data is collected, it is split into training and testing datasets, ensuring that the model is trained on different flow conditions while maintaining a separate set for validation.
+Once enough labeled data is collected, it is split into training and testing datasets.
+The model is then trained on different flow conditions while maintaining a separate set for validation.

 #### Capturing Flow Sensor Data on the Portenta X8